 Alternative 1 and 2.
-Functionally, Alternatives 1 and 2 have the same outcome: issuance of an ITS under the 2019 BiOp (Alternative 1) and under the proposed 2024 BiOp (Alternative 2) and continued funding of grants to the State under both Alternatives.
+Functionally, Alternatives 1 and 2 have the same outcome: issuance of an ITS under the 2019 BiOp (Alternative 1) or under the 2024 BiOp (Alternative 2) and continued funding of grants to the State under both Alternatives.
 While none of these actions directly authorize the fisheries, NMFS expects effects to occur from the operation of the salmon fisheries in SEAK that are prosecuted pursuant to the 2019 PST Agreement, facilitated by proposed Federal funding of grants under the 2019 PST Agreement, and proposed to be exempted from liability for incidental takes of ESA listed species.
+In addition, expected effects flow from the operation of the commercial troll and sport fisheries in the SEAK EEZ, and these effects are similar whether pursuant to the existing delegation of management of those fisheries to the State or from sole federal management.

 Under Alternatives 1 and 2, NMFS would prepare a BiOp and ITS for the take that is reasonably certain to occur incidental to the SEAK salmon fisheries.
-NMFS has preliminarily determined that this would include ESA-listed Chinook salmon, SRKW, Mexico DPS of humpback whales, and Western DPS of Steller sea lions.
+NMFS has determined that this would include ESA-listed Chinook salmon, SRKW, Mexico DPS of humpback whales, and Western DPS of Steller sea lions.